Let Them All Talk: Plot

 Alice Hughes is a Pulitzer Prize-winning author working on her latest manuscript, which her publisher hopes will be a sequel to her best-known work, You Always/You Never.
-Alice is receiving a literary award in the United Kingdom but is unable to fly due to her health, leading her agent Karen to suggest she make the transatlantic crossing on the Queen Mary 2.
+Alice is due to receive a literary award in the United Kingdom but is unable to fly due to her health, leading her agent Karen to suggest she make the transatlantic crossing on the Queen Mary 2.
 Alice invites her nephew Tyler to assist her while on the voyage, and her university friends Roberta and Susan, with whom she has lost touch.
 Alice and Roberta have a difficult relationship stemming from Roberta's belief that Alice used details about her in You Always/You Never, which Roberta feels derailed her life.
 Unbeknownst to Alice, Karen joins them on the ship, hoping to learn details about Alice's new book.

 Once on the ship, Karen strikes up a friendship with Tyler, using him to gain information from Alice.
-Alice tells Tyler that the book is about "trying to catch lightning in a bottle for a second time", possibly implying that it will be a sequel to a previous work.
+Alice tells Tyler that the book is about "trying to catch lightning in a bottle for a second time", possibly implying that it will be a sequel to previous work.
 She spends the majority of her time writing, only taking breaks to eat and swim.
-Roberta attempts to attract wealthy men on board, while Susan begins interacting with Kelvin Krantz, another writer; Krantz writes popular mystery and thriller books, which Alice dismisses.
-Krantz also knows Karen, and advises her not to pry into the details of Alice's work.
-Roberta attempts to meet with Alice to seek an apology and acknowledgement of Alice's use of her life details – a fact that Alice has never admitted to – but the two fail to connect.
-Alice runs into Tyler and Karen together, and learns that Tyler has a romantic interest in Karen.
+Roberta attempts to attract wealthy men on board, while Susan begins interacting with Kelvin Kranz, another writer; Kranz writes popular mystery and thriller books, which Alice dismisses.
+Kranz also knows Karen and advises her not to pry into the details of Alice's work.
+Roberta attempts to meet with Alice to seek an apology and acknowledgment of Alice's use of her life details – a fact that Alice has never admitted to – but the two fail to connect.
+Alice runs into Tyler and Karen together and learns that Tyler has a romantic interest in Karen.
 Tyler and Karen have dinner, where Tyler's romantic advances are rejected.
 Alice invites Karen to dinner with the foursome, where tensions come to a head between Alice and Roberta after Karen asks about the new book.
 They are interrupted by Susan, who accuses them both of being selfish and holding onto their bitterness.
 Alice decides to delete her book, implied to be a sequel to You Always/You Never as both Karen and Roberta expected.